Lumi669/mood_melody_aws/README.md

 - 🎵 Play/pause tracks based on your mood
 - 📊 Mood analytics based on your text input
-- AI‑Powered Curation: Emotion detection via NLP for spot‑on song with its linked image
+- AI-Powered Curation: Emotion detection via NLP for spot-on song with its linked image
+- 🔒 Input validation & sanitization to guard against malicious payloads
+- ⏱️ Rate limiting on backend API endpoints to prevent abuse and spikes
-- Serverless, scales on AWS Lambda
+- 🚀 Serverless, scales on AWS Lambda
-- CI/CD setup
+- 🔄 CI/CD setup via GitHub Actions & AWS CodePipeline
-- Docker
+- 🐳 Dockerized for easy local development and testing

 ---